pyload/pyload/README.md

       --cachedir CACHEDIR  run with custom cache folder --daemon             daemonmize after start
       --restore            restore default admin user

+### Web Interface

+To start pyLoad in *WebUI mode*, type in a terminal/command prompt window:

+    pyload

+To show the available options, type:

+    pyload -h

 To access the web interface open your web browser and visit the url http://localhost:8001 .
 You can change it afterward.